Selva2621/prs/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide
+# Vercel Deployment Guide for NestJS Backend API

-This guide explains how to deploy the Cosmic Love API to Vercel.
+This guide explains how to deploy the Cosmic Love NestJS Backend API to Vercel.

+## Important Note

+This is a **NestJS Backend API Application** - not a web app.
+It provides REST API endpoints for mobile/frontend applications.

 ## Prerequisites

 1. **Vercel Account**: Sign up at [vercel.com](https://vercel.com)
-2. **Environment Variables**: You'll need to set up your database and other environment variables
+2. **Environment Variables**: Database and authentication configuration required

 ## Deployment Steps